junlabucsd/agarpad_processing/README.md

 ```

 ### Pre-processing the TIFFs
 This step is optional.
 As is standard, raw images generally need some pre-processing before proceeding to the actual image analysis (eg segmentation).
-Concretely, this script will apply some smoothening Gaussian blur filter, as well as morphological operations (closing/opening).
-Optionally, it can also subtract the background, and invert the signal (namely transform light background images to dark background images, typically for phase contrast).
+Concretely, this script will apply a Gaussian blur filter, as well as morphological operations (closing/opening).
+Optionally, it can also subtract the background, and invert the signal (namely transform light background images into dark background images, typically to make phase contrast similar to fluorescence channels).
 The background is computed by applying a sliding window of fixed size across the image and computing the median in that window.

 A typical command will be:
 ```